tvdboom/ATOM/docs_sources/about.md

   try out model-based solutions.
 * Anyone who wants to rapidly build a Proof of Concept, for example during a hackathon.
-* Anyone who is new to the field of machine learning and wants a low-code, easy to learn package to get started building predictive pipelines.
+* Anyone who is new to the field of machine learning and wants a low-code, easy to learn package, to get started building predictive pipelines.

 <br>